Thomas F. Ford: Congress

-Ford, a Democrat, served in the U.S. Congress 1933–45 and was not a candidate for renomination in 1944.
+Ford, a Democrat, ran for election to the US House of Representatives in 1932.
+He won and served six terms in the U.S. Congress from 1933 to 1945.
+He was not a candidate for renomination in 1944.

+During the 1934 California gubernatorial election, Ford backed Upton Sinclair and his "End Poverty in California" program.

 Death

 Ford died on December 26, 1958, in his home at 1705 Spruce Street, South Pasadena, and was buried at Forest Lawn Memorial Park, Glendale.